gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 In **main.c** there is a variable declared named **light** of type **DeviceTwinBinding**.
 Variables of type **DeviceTwinBinding** declare a generalized model to define the relationship between an Azure IoT Device Twin and optionally a Peripheral.

 The following example associates an Azure IoT Device Twin named **led1**, of type **TYPE_BOOL**, with a GPIO peripheral, that will invoke a handler function named **DeviceTwinHandler**.
-The implementation of the handler is in **main.c**, and the implementation for TYPE_BOOL will toggle a LED on and off.
+The implementation of the handler is in **main.c**, and the implementation for TYPE_BOOL will toggle an LED on and off.

 ```c
 static DeviceTwinBinding light = {